FarrahStark/PaulsRedditFeed/readme.md

 #### Running the Project

-##### Visual Studio 2022

-1. Open `PaulsRedditFeed.sln`
-1. In Solution Explorer, right-click PaulsRedditFeed project, and select manage user secrets
-1. A secrets.json file will open
-1. Replace the contents of secrets.json with the the secrets from Paul
-1. Save secrets.json and close it
-1. Run PaulsRedditFeed project to see it in action

-##### .NET CLI
+##### Setup Your user Secrets

 1. Create a new `secrets.json` file in one of the following locations:
    - Windows: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`%APPDATA%\Microsoft\UserSecrets\aae5bb4b-a48c-402c-9522-4e0811d57b4a/secrets.json`
    - Linux/macOS: &nbsp;&nbsp;`~/.microsoft/usersecrets/aae5bb4b-a48c-402c-9522-4e0811d57b4a/secrets.json`
 1. Open the created `secrets.json`
 1. Paste the secrets from Paul, save and close the file

+Once you have the user secrets setup you can choose from one of the following options:

+##### (1) Docker Compose (Windows Only)

+This will setup a full integration testing envirionment with load balanced servers and live data.
+The path's in `docker-compose.yml` are not cross platform at the momement so it will only work out of the box on windows.

+1. Make sure the docker engine is running
+1. Open a terminal
+1. Run `docker compose up -d`
+1. Open your web browser to `localhost:4000`
+1. Run `docker compose down` to tear down all the containers for PaulsRedditFeed and stop them

+##### (2) Visual Studio 2022 (Windows Only)

+1. Open `PaulsRedditFeed.sln`
+1. Run PaulsRedditFeed project to see it in action

+##### (3) .NET CLI (Cross Platform)

 1. Open a terminal and navigate to the folder where you cloned the repo
 1. Run `dotnet build`
 1. Run `dotnet run --project ./PaulsRedditFeed/PaulsRedditFeed.csproj`